AriFordsham/GHCWiki/building/getting-the-sources.md

 However, **you cannot use `darcs get` to get a full GHC repository**, for two reasons:

 - GHC has more than 16,000 patches and the `darcs get` will take forever.
-- Darcs has a bug concerning case-sensitivity on Windows, and ([ apparently](http://www.haskell.org/pipermail/glasgow-haskell-users/2007-November/013373.html)) MacOS X, which makes Darcs crash on Windows if you do `darcs get` on the full GHC repository.
+- Darcs has a bug concerning case-sensitivity on Windows, and ([ apparently](http://www.haskell.org/pipermail/glasgow-haskell-users/2007-November/013373.html)) MacOS X, which makes Darcs crash if you do `darcs get` on the full GHC repository.
 You get this message

   ```wiki
   Applying patch 12 of 17349...
 Unapplicable patch: